City Colleges of Chicago

-The City Colleges of Chicago is the public community college system of the Chicago area.
-Its colleges offer associate degrees, certificates, free courses for the GED, and free English as a second language (ESL) courses.
+The City Colleges of Chicago is the municipal public community college system of Chicago, Illinois, United States.
+The system, through its subordinate colleges, offers associate degrees, certificates, free courses for the GED, and free English as a second language (ESL) courses.

 The City Colleges system has its administrative offices in the Chicago Loop.
-As of 2021, the system has a yearly count of nearly 70,000 students and more than 4,000 faculty and staff members.
+As of 2021, the system had a yearly count of nearly 70,000 students and more than 4,000 faculty and staff members.

-Juan Salgado is City Colleges' chancellor since 2017.
+Juan Salgado has been the chancellor of the City Colleges system since 2017.

 History

 Crane Junior College opened on September 11, 1911.
 The first class held by the college had 30 students.
 By 1929 the enrollment increased to 4,000 students, and Crane was the largest community college in the United States.
 As a result of the Great Depression, Crane closed.
 A public campaign against the closure involved nationally famous lawyer Clarence Darrow and several former students and faculty.
 Less than one year after Crane closed, the community college reopened with additional public and private support as Theodor Herzl Junior College (named in honor of the Jewish Zionist movement founder, Theodor Herzl).
 Later two new campuses of Herzl J.C. opened—Wilson Junior College established on the South Side, and Wright Junior College opened in northwestern Chicago.
 After the United States entered World War II, the U.S. military began using the junior colleges as training locations.
 After the war concluded, new students entered using the financial aid provided by the GI Bill of 1944.

 The Junior College system in the post-war years opened Bogan Junior College in southwest Chicago, Fenger College, Southeast College, and Truman College (named for U.S. President Harry S Truman, 1884–1972), in the 1950s.
 Originally Truman was an evening program located at the city's Amundsen High School.
 Although it caused a lot of controversy, Wilson J.C. was later renamed Kennedy-King College in 1969 (following the 1968 assassinations, just weeks apart, of Robert F. Kennedy (1925–1968), and Martin Luther King Jr. (1929–1968)), and Herzl J.C. was closed as a college and became an elementary school, with a new Malcolm X College at a different site (for Malcolm X, 1925–1965).
 In the 1970s, the former Fenger and Southeast Colleges were consolidated and renamed into Olive-Harvey College.